 SUPPORT SERVICES: The Valencia Campus Library provides a quiet atmosphere for study and is an excellent resource for supplementary materials.
 Audiotapes and videotapes are available for student use through the library.
-The new Learning Commons (925-8907) and STEM Center (925-8515) offer math & science tutoring at no cost to the student.
+The Learning Commons and STEM Center offer math & science tutoring at no cost to the student.
 The Writing Center can provide free help with all written assignments.
 (For Writing Center appointments email gillikin@unm.edu or call 925-8513.)
 Students who miss tutoring appointments may be denied future appointments.

-UNM EMAIL/BLACK BOARD LEARN ACCESS: Beginning Fall 2015 semester, all UNM-Valencia students will need a UNM Net ID which can be created by going to: http://it.unm.edu/accounts/.
+UNM EMAIL/BLACK BOARD LEARN ACCESS: All UNM-Valencia students will need a UNM Net ID which can be created by going to: http://it.unm.edu/accounts/.
 UNM Net ID will give you access to the computer labs on campus, blackboard learn and UNM Email.